psychemedia/finn-resources/src/how-oisin-named.md

 "This is good news," Fionn cried joyfully, "for the moment you came through the door I loved and desired you, and the thought that you wished for another man went into my heart like a sword."

 Indeed, Fionn loved Saeve as he had not loved a woman before and would never love one again.
 He loved her as he had never loved anything before.
 He could not bear to be away from her.
 When he saw her he did not see the world, and when he saw the world without her it was as though he saw nothing, or as if he looked on a prospect that was bleak and depressing.
 The belling of a stag had been music to Fionn, but when Saeve spoke that was sound enough for him.
-He had loved to hear the cuckoo calling in the spring from the tree that is highest in the hedge, or the blackbird's jolly whistle in an autumn bush, or the thin, sweet en- chantment that comes to the mind when a lark thrills out of sight m the air and the hushed fields listen to the song.
+He had loved to hear the cuckoo calling in the spring from the tree that is highest in the hedge, or the blackbird's jolly whistle in an autumn bush, or the thin, sweet enchantment that comes to the mind when a lark thrills out of sight m the air and the hushed fields listen to the song.
 But his wife's voice was sweeter to Fionn than the singing of a lark.
 She filled him with wonder and surmise.
 There was magic in the tips of her fingers.
 Her thin palm ravished him.
 Her slender foot set his heart beating; and whatever way her head moved there came a new shape of beauty to her face.

 "She is always new," said Fionn.
 "She is always better than any other woman; she is always better than herself."